White Brazilians: French and Walloons

 Between 1850 and 1965 around 100,000 French people immigrated to Brazil.
 The country received the second largest number of French immigrants to South America after Argentina (239,000).
 It is estimated that there are 1.2 million Brazilians of French and Walloon descent today.

 Scandinavian countries

 The relations between Brazil and Sweden are rooted in the family ties of the Brazilian and the Swedish Royal Families and in the Swedish emigration to Brazil in the end of the 19th century.
 The wife of King Oscar I of Sweden and Norway, Queen Joséphine of Leuchtenberg, was sister to Amélie of Leuchtenberg, wife of Emperor Pedro I of Brazil.
 Diplomatic relations between Brazil and Sweden were established in 1826.
 During the mid to late 19th century many Scandinavians arrived in Brazil, particularly to the southern states as well as Rio de Janeiro, which features a Scandinavian Association, and São Paulo, where the Scandinavian church is based.

 Russians

 Brazil was among the main destinations for Russian refugees during the 20th century.

-Fernando Lázaro de Barros Basto in Síntese da história da imigração no Brasil (1970) gives a total number of 319,215 immigrants from "Russia" (i.e. the Russian Empire pre-1917 and the Soviet Union post-1917) for the period of 1871 to 1968.
+Some Chinese immigrants to Brazil were of Russian descent, belonging to the country's ethnic Russian community.